antonbosss/fantastic-bassoon/Delegation Guide.md

 - `payable amount`: 0;
 - `to (address)`: Delegatee address (the address you want to delegate rights to);
 - `contract (address)`: Compute Contract address (for testnet it's 0xDE819AaEE474626E3f34Ef0263373357e5a6C71b);
 - `rights (bytes32)`: `0x0000000000000000000000000000000000000000000000000000000000000000` (full protocol rights);

-This parameter restricts the delegatee's actions within the protocol, for - example, allow opening sessions, but forbid creating models.
-Here is the [rules list](#rules-list).
+This parameter restricts the Delegatee's actions within the protocol, for example, allow opening sessions, but forbid creating models.
+Here is the [list](#rules-list) of available right options.

 - `enable (bool)`: true.
 4. Click **"Write"** and confirm the transaction in your wallet.

 <img src="https://github.com/user-attachments/assets/d53cf0cc-3b5a-4247-a00e-3f2aacd2a90c" width=80% height=80%>

 > [!TIP]
-> For additional verification, you can call `checkDelegateForContract()`.
+> To verificate the operation, you can call `checkDelegateForContract()`.
 It should return “true”.
 Where “from”: Delegator's address, i.e. the address from which the delegation function was called.
 The rest of the parameters are the same as above.

 ---